-The Company currently anticipates that it will retain future earnings for the development, operation and expansion of its business and does not anticipate declaring or paying any cash dividends for the foreseeable future.
+The Company currently anticipates that it will retain future earnings for the development, operation and expansion of its business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
 As a result, capital appreciation, if any, of the Company's shares of common stock would be your sole source of gain on an investment in such shares for the foreseeable future.

-The subsequent sale of shares registered in this prospectus in the public market may have an adverse effect on the market price of our common stock.
+We have agreed to register additional shares of our common stock currently held by certain of our stockholders, and the subsequent sale of such shares in the public market may have an adverse effect on the market price of our common stock.